Country Guides

 Remote Work in Ireland

-Working From Home Policy in Ireland
+Working from home policy in Ireland

 Employers must provide employees working from home with the appropriate equipment for work, which might include laptop, mouse, monitor, keyboard and headset.
 Employers may provide office furniture, telephone, mobile, broadband, software to allow work from home, scanner, printer and laptop without triggering benefit-in-kind contributions, as long as their private use is minimal.